jundalisay/superb/content/en/research/mohammad/quran/sura-110.md

 ## 110. VICTORY (an-Nasr)

-{{< s v="1-3" >}} When the victory of AllŒh has come <!-- and the conquest -->, and you see the people entering into the religion of AllŒh in multitudes, then exalt Him with praise and ask forgiveness of Him.
+{{< s v="1-3" >}} When the victory of Allah has come <!-- and the conquest -->, and you see the people entering into the religion of AllŒh in multitudes, then exalt Him with praise and ask forgiveness of Him.

 <!-- Let
 them worship the Lord of this House.{{< s v="4" >}}  Who has fed them against hunger, and has